 Customer relationship management (CRM) software is one of the tools many businesses use to keep track of and interact with their customers and offers a variety of benefits including data analytics capabilities.
 Such systems gather data from a host of communications channels, including a company’s website, email address, telephone number and other promotional materials like social media.
 CRM packages brief businesses on all the information they need to understand to maintain a high-quality customer relationship, so they can retain their client base while focusing on growth.

 Why have CRM documentation?

-CRM documentation allows businesses to maintain a list of best practices and guidelines for all of these issues, removing the issue of employees having to seek advice from those in charge, or being forced to contact support agents for the software.
+CRM documentation makes it easier for businesses to collate their best practices and guidelines in one place, reducing the strain on support agents and managers, who are usually the first point of contact when employees seek advice regarding CRM.
 It also reduces the risk that employees will seek answers online, where information can be inaccurate, inappropriate for the task, or simply inconsistent with what other employees are doing across the company.

 Ultimately, having accompanying documentation with a CRM system is a reliable way of empowering employees to troubleshoot their own problems, making them more self-sufficient and reducing the strain on the wider company, particularly those in the IT support side.

 Robust CRM documentation should provide a form of cheat sheet for newer employees, and a safe reference point for those more experienced with a system.
 If a company consistently hears of employees struggling with a CRM system, it’s very likely the documentation is poorly developed.